SENSUIKAN!

 23 October 1942:

 Indispensable Reef.
-Early in the morning the I-26 refuels another "Jake" which manages to locate an enemy convoy.
+Early in the morning I-26 refuels another "Jake" which manages to locate an enemy convoy.

 25 October 1942:

 Indispensable Reef.
 A Boeing B-17 bomber arrives over the reef.
-The I-26 dives and cannot refuel aircraft that day.
+I-26 dives and cannot refuel aircraft that day.

 26 October 1942:

-The I-26 departs the area.
-She is to be replaced by the I-122.
+I-26 departs the area.
+She is to be replaced by I-122.

 13 November 1942: The First Naval Battle of Guadalcanal:

 Off Savo Island, Guadalcanal.
-Vice Admiral Abe Hiroaki's (former CO of FUSO) BatDiv 11's HIEI and the KIRISHIMA and two destroyers of DesDiv 27 are proceeding to Guadalcanal in support of a reinforcement convoy.
+Vice Admiral Abe Hiroaki's (former CO of FUSO) BatDiv 11's HIEI and KIRISHIMA and two destroyers of DesDiv 27 are proceeding to Guadalcanal in support of a reinforcement convoy.
 The convoy itself is escorted by Rear Admiral (later Vice Admiral) Tanaka Raizo's (former CO of KONGO) DesRon 2's twelve destroyers.
 Abe's force is also joined by Rear Admiral (later Vice Admiral) Kimura Susumu's (former CO of HARUNA) DesRon 10's light cruiser NAGARA and six destroyers and Rear Admiral Takama Tamotsu's (former CO of HARUNA) DesRon 4's Sweeping Unit of five more destroyers.

-Abe's force sinks the USS ATLANTA (CL-51) the LAFFEY (DD-459), CUSHING (DD-376), MONSSEN, (DD-436) and the BARTON (DD-599) and damage the SAN FRANCISCO (CA-38), PORTLAND (CA-33) and the HELENA (CL-50).
+Abe's force sinks USS ATLANTA (CL-51), LAFFEY (DD-459), CUSHING (DD-376), MONSSEN, (DD-436) and BARTON (DD-599) and damages SAN FRANCISCO (CA-38), PORTLAND (CA-33) and HELENA (CL-50).

 Captain Lyman K. Swenson's light antiaircraft cruiser USS JUNEAU (CLAA-52) is hit by a destroyer or cruiser's torpedo port side near the forward fire room.
 The explosion buckles the deck, shatters the fire control computers and knocks out power.
 The cruiser limps away, struggling to maintain 18 knots.
-At dawn, the JUNEAU down by the bow about 12 feet, rejoins the surviving American warships and zigzags SE with the SAN FRANCISCO and two destroyers.
+At dawn, JUNEAU down by the bow about 12 ft, rejoins the surviving American warships and zigzags SE with SAN FRANCISCO and two destroyers.

-Task Group 67.4 does not stop to search for survivors because of the suddenness of the JUNEAU's sinking and the risk of another submarine attack.
-About 115 of the JUNEAU's crew of 600 do survive the explosion, but clumsy rescue efforts do not begin for several days (repeated two years later after the sinking of the INDIANAPOLIS).
-Eight days later, only 10 men are rescued not including all five of the Sullivan brothers assigned to the JUNEAU.
+Task Group 67.4 does not stop to search for survivors because of the suddenness of JUNEAU's sinking and the risk of another submarine attack.
+About 115 of the JUNEAU's crew of 600 do survive the explosion, but clumsy rescue efforts do not begin for several days (repeated two years later after the sinking of INDIANAPOLIS).
+Eight days later, only 10 men are rescued not including all five of the Sullivan brothers assigned to JUNEAU.

-30 November 1942:
+14 November 1942:

-The I-26 arrives at Truk where her kill is not confirmed due to lack of information on her victim's identity.
+I-26 arrives at Truk where her kill is not confirmed due to lack of information on her victim's identity.
 Earlier in the month, Vice Admiral Komatsu announces that the submarine force has been ordered by Admiral Yamamoto, CINC, Combined Fleet to organize a supply system for the IJA garrison on Guadalcanal.

 9 December 1942: